 If you’re unsure which block you qualify for, ask a local solar installer as you gather quotes for your system.

 |Group||Residential Block 4 $/REC||Estimated RECs produced||Estimated payment|

-Those are some hefty rebates, and they’re paid directly to the homeowner when the system is interconnected to the grid and ready to operate.
-All you need to do after that is make sure your system keeps producing electricity for 15 years.
+The actual payments of the incentive are made to approved vendors after a homeowner’s system is interconnected to the grid and ready to operate.
+The homeowner enters into a contract with and receives payment from the vendors.
+After the incentive payment, the homeowner needs to ensure their solar panels keep producing electricity for 15 years.
 That’s why it’s extra-important to choose a reliable company to install your solar system.

 Choosing a reliable solar installation company requires careful planning.
 You should be ready to read reviews of local solar installers, decide whether the quotes they provide are accurate and complete, and ask a lot of questions.
 Fortunately, SolarReviews can help start that process with our solar calculator, which provides estimates of cost, savings, and incentives and allows you to connect with installers near you.